Shwetha21/InvestmentTracker/README.md

     * Completed well ahead of Sprint review, got me time to think about other exceptions.

 * Things to Improve:
-    * While doing Exception handling tasks could have thought about other exceptions.
+    * While doing Exception handling could have thought about other exceptions.

 ### Sprint 4
-#### Goal: To work on GUI and documentation.
+#### Goal: To work on GUI and documentation and add categories.
 * To make GUI more user friendly and attractive.
 * To check for more exceptions and handle them.
 * Add Categories for source of Income and Purpose of Expenditure.